 Marketing is always risky, and there are no guarantees that your campaign will succeed.
 However, one thing matters in every industry—experience.

 Trusting your marketing campaign to certified experts with a proven track record will maximize your chances of success.
-Better yet, find an agency that has relevant experience, boosting sales of SaaS companies similar to yours.
+Better yet, find an agency that has relevant experience and that has a proven track record of boosting sales of SaaS companies similar to yours.

 The more experience an agency has within your “niche,” the better results you will get.
-As a results, when a SaaS marketing agency promises something based on a previous client that had needs similar to yours, that tells an entirely different story from some bold and empty claims about 10x your business without any proof.
+As a result, when a B2B SaaS agency promises something based on a previous client that had needs similar to yours, that tells an entirely different story from bold and empty claims about accelerating the growth of your business without any proof.

 Look for case studies, references, and comments left by prior customers.
-That will give you a real picture about the SaaS marketing agency, helping you decide if it is the right one for your business type, as well as current needs.
+That will give you a real picture about the SaaS growth agency.
+This will help you to decide if it is the right one for your business type, as well as current needs.

-The digital world changes as we speak, and unless you are completely dedicated to it, it is hard to keep up.
-Running a SaaS type business is an excellent opportunity to make some serious money, but it is also a considerable time investment, especially when it comes to providing support to your clients, and improving the product.
+The digital world is constantly changing and unless you are completely dedicated to it, it is hard to keep up.
+Running a SaaS type business is an excellent opportunity to make some serious money, but it is also a considerable time investment especially when it comes to providing support to your clients and improving the product.

-If you don’t stay ahead of the curve on tested and effective SaaS marketing trends, your team will be more equipped to plan future-dated a/b testing and dependent conversion rate optimization experiments.
+If you don’t stay ahead of the curve on tested and effective SaaS marketing trends, your team won’t be equipped to plan for future A/B testing and dependent conversion rate optimization experiments.

 The same goes for digital marketing.
 It is way too easy to stay behind if you do it on your own.
-Not only that you will have to keep an eye, looking for what’s new, you will also have to update your existing content to make sure it stays relevant.
+Not only will you have to keep an eye out looking for what’s new, you will also have to consistently update your existing content to make sure it stays relevant.

 Additionally, the niche world of SaaS growth marketing consists of so many different subcategories, making it next to impossible to do everything in-house.
-Frankly, it is a strain on your SaaS marketing strategy, when you can hire experts for the cost of less than one single employee.
-At least if you plan to continue developing your main product, which you should.
+Frankly, trying to do everything on your own can put a strain on your SaaS marketing strategy.

 Hiring a team of SaaS marketing professionals whose only job is to boost your lead generation, customer acquisition and client engagement will make sure your strategy remains current and relevant, all the time.
 You don’t have to worry about trends and updates, your digital marketing agency takes care of that for you.

-Furthermore, if you want to attract new customers, as well as to keep the existing ones longterm, you need to keep updating your services.
+Furthermore, if you want to attract new customers, as well as keep the existing ones long term, you need to keep updating your SaaS services.
 With more competition on the market, you need to provide more to your customers for the money they pay, or you risk losing them to the competition.
-Nobody said it wasn’t going to be stressful, the only thing SaaS promises is a great potential to earn.
+Nobody said it wasn’t going to be stressful.
+The only thing SaaS promises is great potential to earn.

-With all that being said, worrying about marketing is the last thing you need in your life.
-Hiring an in-office marketing team will drain a considerable amount of money, and it will take a significant time investment to scout the right people.
+Hiring an in-office marketing team will drain a considerable amount of money, and it will take a significant amount of time investment to scout the right people.
 The same goes for hiring freelance marketers who often promise a lot and deliver next to nothing.
-Your best option is a marketing agency.
+Your best option is an agile SaaS marketing agency.

 Marketing agencies will never bombard you with unnecessary questions and requests, draining your time.
-They have step-by-step processes, tested who knows how many times with their clients.
+They have step-by-step processes that have been tested several times with their other clients.
 They will collect the necessary information, and start working, delivering you reports to double-check the progress if you want to.

 This will give you peace of mind, knowing that you left your marketing to the professionals who know what they are doing.
-You will be able to focus on your product entirely, ensuring customers get the best for their money, which frankly is all that matters in order to not only acquire new customers, but also keep them happy to minimize customer churn.
+You will be able to focus on your product entirely, ensuring customers get the best for their money, which frankly is all that matters in order to not only acquire new customers, but also keep them happy to minimize SaaS customer churn over time.

-Lastly, we have your business image, which is often neglected, at least when it comes to SaaS marketing.
-Like you don’t want to have a broken website or a generic logo, you also don’t want to have unprofessional looking landing pages, email newsletters, or even social media posts.
+It’s important to establish your business value proposition, which are often neglected – at least when it comes to SaaS marketing.
+Similar to how you don’t want to have a broken website or a generic logo, you also don’t want to have unprofessional looking landing pages, email newsletters, or even social media posts.

-Think about it—landing pages you create are often the first encounter a customer has with your business.
+Think about it—the landing pages you create are often the first encounter a customer has with your business.
 Not only that, a poor landing page won’t lead to a closed sale, but it can also create even more damage.
-If you don’t do it right, the reader might get the wrong picture, creating aversion towards your brand as a whole.
+If your messaging is unclear, unattractive or inconsistent with your brand’s values, the reader might get the wrong picture, creating aversion towards your brand as a whole.

-That’s why it is imperative to pay attention to every marketing move you make in order to measure the effectiveness of your SaaS growth hacking strategies in order to see what course corrections might be warranted.
-The marketing agency you hire needs to be aware of your brand, making sure that brand voice is there in every single piece of content you put online.
-This is much easier said than done, which you can see for yourself all over the web.
+That’s why it is imperative to pay attention to every marketing move you make in order to measure the effectiveness of your SaaS growth hacking strategies and see what course corrections might be warranted.
+The SaaS marketing agency you hire needs to be aware of your brand values so that they can properly convey your brand voice in every single piece of content you deploy on your website, social media, and other platforms.
+This is much easier said than done.

-Some companies take that lifeless, too dry approach, trying to be more professional than they should be.
+Some SaaS platforms take that lifeless, too dry approach, trying to be more professional than they should be.
 On the other side of the spectrum, you have those “hey dude!” companies who try to force the “casual,” which never looks good.

 How to determine your brand voice?
-It’s a process, and it starts with your company’s background, services you provide, but also buyer persona’s you target.
-As we said multiple times throughout this text, there are no cookie-cutter solutions in marketing.
+It’s a process, and it starts with your company’s background, services you provide, but also understanding the buyer personas that you want to target.
+As we have said multiple times throughout this text, there are no cookie-cutter solutions in marketing.